NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 The loss rate $γ_n / 2\pi$.

-Meep also supports a somewhat unusual polarizable medium, a Lorentzian susceptibility with a random noise term added into the damped-oscillator equation at each point.
-This can be used to directly model thermal radiation in both the [far field](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.93.213905) and the [near field](http://math.mit.edu/~stevenj/papers/RodriguezIl11.pdf).
-Note, however that it is more efficient to compute far-field thermal radiation using Kirchhoff's law of radiation, which states that emissivity equals absorptivity.
-Near-field thermal radiation can usually be computed more efficiently using frequency-domain methods, e.g. via [SCUFF-EM](http://homerreid.dyndns.org/scuff-EM/).

 ### MultilevelAtom

 Specifies a multievel atomic susceptibility for modeling saturable gain and absorption.
 This is a subclass of `E_susceptibilities` which contains two objects: (1) `transitions`: a list of atomic `Transition`s (defined below), and (2) `initial_populations`: a list of numbers defining the initial population of each atomic level.
 See [Materials/Saturable Gain and Absorption](Materials.md#saturable-gain-and-absorption).